aytheotaku/Clonem_DALL-E_simplicem/README.md

 Interacting with this api, you are able to generate images from text prompts, powered by OpenAI

 ## Getting Started(Tweaking this for yourself)
 To get started, clone this repository to your local machine and run `npm install` to install the required dependencies.
 You will also need to create a `.env` file in the root directory of the project following the format in the env_example file located in the root of this repository, you will need an openai key.
-Build/Transpile the typescript files by running `npx tsc` or take a look at my scripts for build and start commands.
+Build/Transpile the typescript files by running `npx tsc` or take a look at my scripts in the `package.json` for build and start commands.

 ---